eschen42/portableIcon/README.md

   - "Shebang - scripting with Icon" makes use of this script.
   - See smoke test 9 in `examples\smoke_test.cmd`.
 - `#!icon.cmd`
-  - This script facilitates contruction of scripts that are valid Icon source code and may be just-in-time translated and executed.
+  - This script facilitates construction of scripts that are valid Icon source code and may be just-in-time translated and executed.
   - See `example\example_shebang.cmd` and `example\#!icon.cmd` to see how to reference and use this script.

 ### Files that you do not need to interact with directly